 After they’ve cooled down, you can also gift them in small jars or treat bags.
 I like using little jars for gifting because the recipients can reuse them.

-Store leftovers in an airtight container for up to a week.
+Store leftover turmeric spiced nuts in an airtight container for up to a week.

 – Brazil nuts